IceHe/lib/java/cmd/java.md

 - **Runs the application in interpreted-only mode.**
     - Compilation to native code is disabled, and all bytecode is executed by the interpreter.
-    - _The performance benefits offered by the just-in-time (JIT) compiler aren’t present in this mode._
+    - _The performance benefits offered by the just-in-time (JIT) compiler aren't present in this mode._

 _`-Xinternalversion`_